Canoo Inc. (GOEV): Skating on Thin Ice? We Know the Answer

 GOEV’s Market Performance

-GOEV stocks went down by -6.94% for the week, with a monthly jump of 16.07% and a quarterly performance of 33.07%, while its annual performance rate touched -17.72%.
-The volatility ratio for the week stands at 8.05% while the volatility levels for the past 30 days are set at 6.13% for Canoo Inc..
-The simple moving average for the period of the last 20 days is 21.73% for GOEV stocks with a simple moving average of 3.64% for the last 200 days.
+GOEV stocks went up by 16.65% for the week, with a monthly jump of 35.96% and a quarterly performance of 28.63%, while its annual performance rate touched -6.44%.
+The volatility ratio for the week stands at 15.28% while the volatility levels for the past 30 days are set at 8.76% for Canoo Inc..
+The simple moving average for the period of the last 20 days is 29.08% for GOEV stocks with a simple moving average of 20.06% for the last 200 days.

 Analysts’ Opinion of GOEV